Tuesday, April 10, 2018

 Once Ben is in, he changes into a tuxedo in the restroom.
 He does this right in the open, and not in a stall.
 I at least hoped he locked the door so nobody would see him changing out of a maintenance outfit in a tuxedo because that wouldn't look suspicious!
 He enters the party where he chats with Abigail, taking her glass of champagne so she can take another glass for her date.
 You see, this is all part of the plan because they need her fingerprints to get into the preservation room.
 Ben will use a black light to see which keys she has pressed for the password and they figure out it's "Valley Forge".

 Nobody is in the preservation room at all, so Ben is able to get the DoI.
 However, he's not alone for long as Ian and his cronies have the same idea to steal it that night and they're about to enter the room.
 Ben takes the whole thing, bullet proof glass and all that the DoI is surrounded in.
 It's a good thing he has it because once he's on the elevator and the bad guys enter, they start shooting at him and he uses it as a shield.
 He takes out the DoI and rolls it up like a poster.
 My favorite part of the movie is when he goes into the gift shop and the cashier sees it on his person and asks him if he's trying to steal that.
-She tells it's $35 and he says, "For this?
+She tells him it's $35 and he says, "For this?
 That's a lot."
 Haha, for the real DoI?
 I would say that's a steal!
 He ends up paying $70 because he buys that and then gets a replica to throw off Ian later.

 Abigail figure out what's going on and she gets involved in a car chase and this is when Ben gives Ian the fake DoI.
 Ben, Riley, and Abigail end up at Ben's father's (Jon Voight) house.
 Since Ben used a credit card to pay for the DoI poster he can't go back to his own house.
 The DoI goes through a lot of duress during its time out in the real world and it's truly amazing it made it back in one piece.
-With using lemon juice and heat, the find some clues on the back.
+Using lemon juice and heat, they find some clues on the back.
 But instead of a map like they thought they would find, it's a bunch of numbers that pertain to some letters written by Benjamin Franklin that are important to the case.
 The letters, which Ben's father used to own, have now been donated to the Franklin Institute in Philadelphia.

 The clues and many different cities they visit (D.C., Philly, New York, Boston) reminds me of Where in the World is Carmen Sandiego?, only the version where you're trying to find her in the U.S., which isn't as fun.
 There's a scene where they go to an Urban Outfitters in Philly to buy new clothes so they won't look so conspicuous in their fancy gala clothes.
 Right out in the open, when they're buying their clothes, they're talking about the clues.
 I'm surprised nobody gave them any odd looks.
 I mean, if you were in an Urban Outfitters and heard three adults talking about going to the Liberty Bell to find the next clue that will lead to long-lost treasure, wouldn't you be a little suspicious?